LAVA-LAB/improved_spi/README.md

-## Implementation of the IJCAI submission More for Less: Safe Policy Improvement with Stronger Performance Guarantees
+## Implementation of the IJCAI 2023 paper More for Less: Safe Policy Improvement with Stronger Performance Guarantees

-This code reproduces the experimental results presented in the paper and is built on top of the implementation of the ICML2019 paper: Safe Policy Improvement with Baseline Bootstrapping, by Romain Laroche, Paul Trichelair, and Rémi Tachet des Combes.
-(SPIBB)
+This code reproduces the experimental results presented in the paper and is built on top of the implementation of the ICML 2019 paper: Safe Policy Improvement with Baseline Bootstrapping, by Romain Laroche, Paul Trichelair, and Rémi Tachet des Combes.

+Developers:
+- Patrick Wienhöft
+- Marnix Suilen
+- Thiago D. Simão

+Contributers:
+- Clemens Dubslaff
+- Christel Baier
+- Nils Jansen

 ## Usage